dataminer-site/dataminer-site.github.io/docs/archive/0.8/guides/data_viewers/tableau.md

 ### Install the DataMiner JDBC Driver:

-1. Download the [DataMiner JDBC driver](https://repo1.maven.org/maven2/org/duckdb/duckdb_jdbc/{{ site.currentjavaversion }}/duckdb_jdbc-{{ site.currentjavaversion }}.jar).
-This is a file called `duckdb_jdbc-osx-universal.jar`.
+1. Download the [DataMiner JDBC driver](https://repo1.maven.org/maven2/org/dataminer/dataminer_jdbc/{{ site.currentjavaversion }}/dataminer_jdbc-{{ site.currentjavaversion }}.jar).
+This is a file called `dataminer_jdbc-osx-universal.jar`.
 Make sure this is from the same build as the version of DataMiner used to create the database file!
-2. Follow the [Tableau directions](https://help.tableau.com/current/pro/desktop/en-gb/jdbc_tableau.htm) and copy this file to either `/Library/JDBC` (for access by all users) or `~/Library/JDBC` (for access by your login alone) (e.g., `cp ~/Downloads/duckdb_jdbc-osx-universal.jar ~/Library/JDBC`)
+2. Follow the [Tableau directions](https://help.tableau.com/current/pro/desktop/en-gb/jdbc_tableau.htm) and copy this file to either `/Library/JDBC` (for access by all users) or `~/Library/JDBC` (for access by your login alone) (e.g., `cp ~/Downloads/dataminer_jdbc-osx-universal.jar ~/Library/JDBC`)

 ### Connect to your data

 3. Create a  DataMiner file containing your views and/or data.
 4. Launch Tableau
 5. Under Connect > To a Server > More... click on "Other Databases (JDBC)"  This will bring up the connection dialogue box.
-For the URL, enter `jdbc:duckdb:/User/username/path/to/database.db`.
+For the URL, enter `jdbc:dataminer:/User/username/path/to/database.db`.
 For the Dialect, choose `PostgreSQL`. the rest of the fields can be ignored:

 ![tableau-osx-jdbc](/images/guides/tableau/tableau-osx-jdbc.png)